00jferna/Meetup_Clone/README_OLD.md

 Edit a new venue specified by its id

-* Require Authentication: true
+- Require Authentication: true
-* Require Authentication: Current User must be the organizer of the group or a member of the group with a status of "co-host"
+- Require Authentication: Current User must be the organizer of the group or a member of the group with a status of "co-host"
-* Request
+- Request

-  * Method: PUT
+  - Method: **PUT**
-  * URL: /api/venues/:venueId
+  - URL: **'/venues/:id'**
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

   ```json
   {